rob-miller/rFold/README.md

 The intended development roadmap is to create functionality in roughly the following order: Build (generate 3D structure coordinates from internal phi, psi, omega and chi dihedral angles); Collect (catalogue internal coordinate and other data from known protein structures); Move (perturb structures to explore local regions of conformational space); and Evaluate (assess three dimensional residue environments based on data from known structures).

 Currently (June, 2016) only the Build module is working,  This software can accurately interconvert between PDB files and fully specified internal coordinates (_phi, psi, omega_ and _chi_ dihedral angles, plus all bond lengths and angles).
-Planned functionality will include incorporating average bond lengths and angles and default dihedral angles if not specified.
+Planned functionality includes incorporating average bond lengths and angles and default dihedral angles if not specified.

 ## External Dependencies